who-biz/lightwalletd/README.md

 # Disclaimer
-This is an alpha build and is currently under active development.
+This is an experimental build and is currently under active development.
 Please be advised of the following:

 - This code currently is not audited by an external security auditor, use it at your own risk
-- The code **has not been subjected to thorough review** by engineers at the Electric Coin Company
+- The code **has not been subjected to thorough review** by engineers at the Electric Coin Company or anywhere else
-- We **are actively changing** the codebase and adding features where/when needed
+- We **are actively changing** the codebase and adding features where/when needed on multiple forks

 On initial startup lightwalletd starts loading all the blocks starting from block 1.
-As they are loaded they are added to a disk file, the local cache.
+As they are loaded they are added to a levelDB name/value DB store for fast scalable access.
+Records are stored by block height and by block hash, so blocks can be looked up by either value.

 Once all blocks are added, lightwalletd continues waiting for more blocks, adding them as they occur.
-If lightwalletd is stopped then restrarted, it picks up where it left off usig the disk cache and continues ingesting new blocks as they occur.
+If lightwalletd is stopped then restrarted, it picks up where it left off using lightwalletd and continues ingesting new blocks as they occur.

 🔒 Security Warnings